pryv/dev-site/source/customer-resources/system-streams.md

 # Summary

-The explains how to setup system streams.
+This document explains how to setup system streams.

 #